Data interface for machine monitoring and production analysis

 EMI (EHRT Machine Interface) is a data interface that allows a server to be installed on the respective machine, a network computer or in the cloud.
 It is used to develop IIoT solutions.

 The data interface uses the MQTT protocol, and data is exchanged via Ethernet.
 The entire communication system runs on a shared server.
 Data about the machine is collected and can be evaluated through client software.
 EMI is thus used to monitor the machine and can deliver the following messages, among others:

 - Warnings and errors

 - Status change (automatic, manual, in production…) (PDA) Production planning and monitoring (MES): Production order, Production status

-- Machine data retrieval: Operating hours, production hours, hydraulic hours, punching strokes, excessive temperature of hydraulics, operating hours, number of operations per MultiTool, number of operations per punch Maintenance planning
+- Machine data retrieval: Operating hours, production hours, hydraulic hours, punching strokes, excessive temperature of hydraulics, number of operations per MultiTool, number of operations per punch Maintenance planning